zwang271/WEST/README.md

 ### Building all binaries and dependencies
 1. Create a python virtual enviroment by running `python3 -m venv west_env`
-2. Activate the virtual envoronment by running
+2. Activate the virtual envoronment by running `source west_env/bin/activate`
-    - on Windows: `./west_env/Scripts/activate`
-    - on Unix or MacOS: `source west_env/bin/activate`
-3. Install required libraries by running `pip install -r ./requirements.txt`
+3. Install required libraries by running `pip install -r ./src/requirements.txt`
     - If needed, update pip by running `python3 -m pip install --upgrade pip`
 4. Build binaries by running `./setup.sh`
 5. You should now be able to launch the graphic user interface by running `python3 gui.py`